 Students stay engaged through required weekly hours at the Center, with computers and study space available for use.
 Course facilitators, specialists in the subject area, serve as another resource for students’ questions and concerns, and also evaluate and grade their work.
 Facilitators are supported by professional and peer tutors, available at all times during the Center’s hours of operation.

 The CSDL Offers:

-- Forty credit courses in a variety of disciplines
+- Forty-three credit courses in a variety of disciplines

 - Option to complete courses at accelerated pace

 - Professional course facilitators

 - Fifty student computer stations and quiet study room